bereamk/bereamk/README.md

 ## 🎓 About Me
 - 📚 I'm currently a university student majoring in Computer Science with a minor in Data Science
 - 🌱 My GitHub is a reflection of my learning journey: from coding assignments to self-taught skills
-- 🔍 Focused on mastering Python and HTML/CSS
 - 🤖 Aspiring software engineer
 - 💼 Actively seeking opportunities to grow and apply my skills in software development